My Photography & Travel Guide To Tasmania, Australia

 The island’s separation from mainland Australia helped create a unique ecosystem, with many plant and animal species found nowhere else on Earth.
 This is why they do not allow you to bring any fruits, vegetables, seeds, etc., with you on the flight from the Mainland, and they spray the cabinet before landing.

 Its uniqueness also extends to its people and culture.
 Tasmanians are very friendly, and you can see how much they love their beautiful island.
 There is a strong sense of community here, with locals passionate about preserving their unique lifestyle and environment.
-This passion is reflected in the cuisine and the vibrant arts, local wines and beer, local whiskey, and a thriving community of artists and musicians calling Tasmania home.
+This passion is reflected in the cuisine, vibrant arts, local wines and beer, local whiskey, and a thriving community of artists and musicians who call Tasmania home.

 In this guide, we'll explore the best places to stay, eat, and capture stunning photos in Tasmania.